tknv/Oyatsu/README.en.md

 * Japanese clock time (seasonal time)
 * 24 solar terms
 * Chinese zodiac signs
+* When it comes to Oyatsu-doki, Odango are displayed on the background of the widget

 ###  GUI
 * Japanese clock (seasonal time clock)
 * Latitude, Longitude setting
+* When it comes to Oyatsu-doki, the hands of the Japanese clock are Azuki-colored

 Japanese clock time is calculated and displayed from position information: longitude and latitude.
 If you do not set the location information (with the installation still), use Tokyo Station (`35.6895, 139.6917`).